primasio/primas-api-doc/README.md

 APIs can't be found on the mainnet.
 We're trying our best to release it soon.**

+**Status update: This document is almost finalized.
+Our focus is on the SDK now.
+The API examples will be provided with the implementation and testing of the SDK.
+The parameters of APIs might still be changed slightly during this process.**

 **Join Primas developer community on Slack: [https://slack.primas.io](https://slack.primas.io/)**

 ### Version